 Florida hosts the Miami International Boat Show (Feb), Fort Lauderdale International (Oct), and Tampa Boat Show (Sep).
 Pre-approval lets you negotiate from strength.

-June-November hurricane season means higher insurance, possible haul-out costs ($200-$2,000), and storm storage fees.
+June to November hurricane season means higher insurance, possible haul-out costs ($200-$2,000), and storm storage fees.
 Some lenders require a hurricane plan.

 Suncoast, Space Coast, and Navy Federal often beat big banks on rates by 0.5-1%.
 Membership is usually free or low-cost for FL residents.